Free standard shipping and returns on all orders

 Conclusion

-Recognizing, understanding and working on olfactory fatigue greatly promotes the exploration of aromas.
-By recognizing individual variability and using various strategies to reestablish the olfactory palate, you promote a more balanced and pleasant olfactory experience on a daily basis.
+Recognizing, understanding, and working on olfactory fatigue greatly favors the exploration of aromas.
+By recognizing individual variability and using various strategies to reset the olfactory palate, you promote a more balanced and pleasant olfactory experience in daily life.

 Previous post